muness/muness.github.io/_draftsfolder/planning-not-plans.md

 1. **Team Management & Development**
    - Understand and address individual needs and aspirations.
    - Clarify expectations and facilitate smooth onboarding.
-   - Ascertain hiring necessities and streamline the process.
+   - Understand hiring priorities and process.

 2. **Role & Contribution Analysis**
    - Engage with stakeholders to understand expectations.